Understanding The New Florida Condo Website Law

 Understanding The New Florida Condo Law

-The new Florida condo laws stipulate that condominium associations are required to own and operate an independent website for their community Association and residents.
+The new Florida condo laws stipulate that condominium associations are required to own and operate an independent HOA Website for their community Association and residents

 Here we’ve answered some general questions about the new Florida condo laws.